 Stay in your property if safe to do so, or until the emergency services tell you otherwise or the floodwater has gone.
 Click for more information about what to do if you remain in your property.

 - walk or drive through flood water as open manholes, obstacles or other dangers may be hidden; driving through floodwater should be avoided if at all possible.
 Click here to read about driving through floodwater and the serious dangers it presents.

 - use a candle to guide you when entering a flooded building;

 - start to clean up or carry out repairs until you are sure it is safe to do so.

 - boil water before using it for drinking and food preparation.
 For further guidance see the Food Standards Agency's food safety advice.

 - turn off gas and electricity.
-For further guidance see Electrical Safety First and Gas Safe.
+For further guidance see Northern Powergrid's electrical safety leaflet and Gas Safe.